Vertical Axis Wind Turbine Design

 One disadvantage of the horizontal wind turbine generator is that in order for the rotor blades to rotate, the wind turbine body has to continuously rotate to orient the rotor in the direction of the oncoming wind.
 This “yaw” control can be as simple as the tail vane on small wind turbines, or more complex motor control on modern towers.
 However, there is another type of wind turbine design called the Vertical Axis Wind Turbine, of VAWT Wind Turbine for short, which has the advantage of accepting the wind from any direction.

 The “vertical axis wind turbine” has turbine blade designs either vertical or in the shape of an egg beater, and similar in many ways to the wind powered centrifugal ventilators seen on chimney’s and flue’s.
 The vertical axis wind turbine blades are attached to a central vertical shaft and which has specific advantages over the horizontal wind turbine designs.

 When the blades spin, the shaft spins which is attached to an alternator generally located at the bottom of the shaft, often at ground level.
 Except for the shape of its rotor blades, all other components used in the VAWT wind turbine are the same in both designs, with some minor differences in their placement.

 Vertical axis wind turbine blades may be of either a drag-driven or lift-driven rotor design.
-The most common drag-driven vertical axis wind turbine design is the Savonius rotor which has been used for hundreds of years for water pumping and other such applications.
+The most common drag-driven vertical axis wind turbine design is that of the Savonius rotor, which has been used for hundreds of years for water pumping and other such mechanical applications.
 The Savonius VAWT wind turbine has an S-shaped rotor when viewed from above and operates as a drag device, and hence, the angular velocity of the turbine cannot exceed the ambient wind speed.